nathanasiou/nathanasiou/README.md

 ### ✨ Nicole Athanasiou ✨

-- 🔭 I’m currently working on growing my experience in analytics.
+- 🔭 I’m currently working on growing my experience in applied mathematics and statistics.
-- 🌱 I’m currently expanding my Python skills through my job and personal projects.
+- 🌱 I’m currently expanding my Python & SQL skills through my job and personal projects.
-- 👯 I’m looking to collaborate on data analytics projects, especially relating to sustainability, health, and technology.
+- 👯 I’m looking to collaborate on data analytics projects, especially relating to the physical sciences.
 - 💬 Ask me about my experiences with: time series data.
 - 📫 How to reach me: https://www.linkedin.com/in/n-athanasiou
-- 😄 Pronouns: She/Her/Hers
-- ⚡ Fun fact: I have done yoga everyday of the past year.
+- ⚡ Fun fact: I have done yoga everyday of the past 3 years.